CaliCastle/popmenu.docs/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Simplicity First
+- title: Automatic Positioning
-  details: Minimal setup.
+  details: Minimal setup and works like a popup or an action sheet.
-- title: Fully Customizable
+- title: Full Customization
-  details: Enjoy the flexible configuration.
+  details: Want to customize the menu to make it integrate into your existing project?
+Fully customizable icons, fonts, colors, background, styles, corners, height, status bar... you name it.
-- title: Updated
+- title: Haptics & Gestures
-  details: Supports the newest Swift version.
+  details: Comes with haptics for selection and also pan gesture built-in.
 footer: Copyright © 2018 Cali Castle | MIT Licensed
 ---